Javascript is not enabled.

 When can I buy a Medigap policy?

 No time restrictions.
 You can buy a Medigap policy anytime after signing up for Medicare Part A and Part B. Medigap plans have no annual open enrollment period like Medicare Part D and Medicare Advantage plans.
-But Medigap insurers can reject you or charge more because of preexisting medical conditions unless you apply at certain times.
+But Medigap insurers in most states can reject you or charge more because of preexisting medical conditions unless you apply at certain times.

-Some special considerations.
+Special considerations.
 The best time to buy a Medigap policy if you’re 65 or older is within the six-month period that starts the first day of the month you enroll in Medicare Part B. During this time, insurers must offer you all the Medigap policies available in your area at the best rates for your age.

 You also have several guaranteed issue rights, which means that you can buy a Medigap policy regardless of your health and under specific situations.